richlamdev/unbound-adblock/README.md

 3. Python is a requirement for Ansible.  (to use the full potential of modules, which will enable idempotency) Refer to information provided under base role above.

-4. If you considering to use this playbook as a starting point to deploy an OpenBSD server, there are\
+4. If you are considering to use this playbook as a starting point to deploy an OpenBSD server, there are\
-several features and services you should consider.  (pf firewall, ntp, syslog, dhcp etc)
+several features and services you should consider.  (pf firewall, ntp, syslog, dhcp etc).
+In addition, review the DNS servers\
+configured to send DNS over TLS queries in the template file, main.yml located at unbound-adblock/rols/unbound/templates/.\